OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 #### Protecting Keys in Memory

 When memory dumping is part of your threatmodel, then keys can be accessed the moment they are actively used.
 Memory dumping either requires root-access (e.g. a rooted device or jailbroken device) or it requires a patched application with Frida (so you can use tools like Fridump).
-Therefore it is best to, if keys are still needed at the device:
+Therefore it is best to consider the following, if keys are still needed at the device:
 - make sure that all cryptographic actions and the keys itself remain in the Trusted Execution Environment (e.g. use Android Keystore) or Secure Enclave (e.g. use the keychain and when you sign, use ECDHE).
 - If keys are necessary which are outside of the TEE / SE, make sure you obfuscate/encrypt them and only de-obfuscate them during use.
 Always zero out keys before the memory is released, whether using native code or not.
 This means: overwrite the memory structure (e.g. nullify the array) and know that most of the Immutable types in Android (such as `BigInteger` and `String`) stay in the heap.